anderbubble/openzfs-docs/docs/performance-tuning.rst

 LZ4
    New algorithm added after feature flags were created.
 It is significantly superior to LZJB in all metrics tested.
-It is new default compression algorithm (compression=on) in OpenZFS[1], but not all platforms have adopted the commit changing it yet.
+It is the new default compression algorithm (compression=on) in OpenZFS[1], but not all platforms have adopted the commit changing it yet.